<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Museum

-Launched on 26th August 1959, Alec Issigonis' Mini was a complete departure from established small car design ideas.
-The engine was installed transversely, with the gearbox in the sump and having front wheel drive, fully independent suspension and small wheels, the interior was unusually spacious.
+When the Mini was launched on 26th August 1959, it was a complete departure from established ideas about small car design.
+Its creator, Alec Issigonis, designed the engine to be installed transversely, with the gearbox in the sump.
+Combined with front wheel drive, fully independent suspension and small wheels, the layout allowed the interior to be unusually spacious.

-It was a brave decision by BMC to build such a revolutionary car.
-A world-leading design, more than five million Minis were built in the car's 41 year production life and the transverse engine and front-wheel drive concept has become the accepted standard for small cars.
+It was a brave decision by the British Motor Corporation to put such a revolutionary car into production.
+Their reward was to become, for a time at least, world leaders in automotive design.
+Not only were more than five million Minis made in the forty-one year production run, but the transverse engine and front-wheel drive layout has become the accepted standard for small cars.